-\smallsec{Backgrounds are significantly different for images with people of different gender expressions} Next we occlude information about the person but keep the background intact.
-We note that when occluding only the face we remove so little information that the model performance does not change considerably (see Appendix~\ref{sec:person_scene_appendix}).
-However, when we remove the person pixels altogether, we observe a decrease in performance.
-Nonetheless, for both MaskSegm ($79.6\% \pm 0.3$) and MaskRect ($70.8\% \pm 0.3$) the model performs better than random on COCO.
+Next we occlude information about the person but keep the background intact (see purple bars in Fig.~\ref{fig:sec4}).

+For both MaskSegm ($79.6\% \pm 0.3$) and MaskRect ($70.8\% \pm 0.3$) the model performs better than random chance on COCO.
 The same is true for MaskRect for OpenImages ($63.1\% \pm 0.4$).
 Here, our occlusions match those from proposed mitigation strategies~\cite{hendricks2018women,wang2019balanced}.
-As evidenced by our experiments here and above, occluding only the person's appearance is insufficient to remove all the gender artifacts in the image.
-Thus, any attempt to remove the person gender artifacts is likely only to shift the location of gender artifact information from the person to the background, and not necessarily satisfy the, probably futile, goal of removing these artifacts altogether.
+Once again, occluding only the person's appearance is insufficient to remove all the gender artifacts in the image.
+Thus, any attempt to remove person-related gender artifacts shifts the source of artifact information from the person to the background, thus not satisfying the goal of removing these artifacts altogether.

-\smallsec{Qualitative analysis validates our findings} To better understand the impact of background as a gender artifact, we qualitatively inspect the images with the highest and lowest scores from our gender artifact model (Fig.~\ref{fig:qualanalysis}).
-First, in (c) MaskSegm, the person location, together with the background, is used as a gender artifact; the model associates city or indoor backgrounds with ``female'' and outdoor or athletic backgrounds with ``male.''
-Additionally, from (d) MaskSegm NoBg, we corroborate our finding that the model learns to associate static poses with ``female'' and smaller, active poses with ``male.''
+\smallsec{Qualitative analysis validates our findings} To better understand the impact of background as a gender artifact, we qualitatively inspect images with the highest and lowest scores from our gender artifact model (Fig.~\ref{fig:qualanalysis}).
+In (c) MaskSegm, the person's location, together with background, is used as a gender artifact; the model associates city backgrounds with ``female'' and athletic scenes with ``male.''
+Also, from (d) MaskSegm NoBg, we corroborate our finding that the model learns to associate larger, static poses with ``female'' and smaller, active poses with ``male.''
 However, we do note that when the person pixels are included, the model is able to make more confident predictions for images with non-stereotypical settings (e.g., person labeled female playing tennis, person labeled male in a static, close-up shot) as seen in rows (a) and (b).